 My mantra has always been “know your own worth”.
 I am trained to use Energy Tapping in my counseling sessions.
 Tapping is a set of techniques which utilizes the body's energy meridian points.
 You can stimulate these meridian points by tapping on them with your fingertips, thus releasing your negative emotions.
 I really like to be able to offer students tools they can use to help manage anxiety and other distressing emotions; especially those that get in the way of their personal and academic goals.
 As a counselor, I strive to create a safe space that is free of judgment and bias allowing students to be open to explore and share their individual beliefs, values, attitudes and behaviors.
 I really enjoy working with college students and feel fortunate to be a part of the SUNY Poly Wellness Center.

-Christina Reap, LSCW
+Christina Reap, LCSW

 Senior Counselor